About Curtin Care

 Curtin Care has identified that the Wearne Cottesloe site can play a significant role in providing an increased number of high quality aged care accommodation and lifestyle options, as well as increased services and opportunities for community engagement, within the local area.

 We are looking to the future of aged care and how we can best provide a wider range of services, to more people, in our local aged community.
-With that in mind, we want to redevelop the site to not only include a new, state-of-the-art residential aged care facility, but serviced apartments, independent living units and other amenities that will meet the ever-growing need for local aged care.
+With that in mind, we want to redevelop the site to not only include a new, state-of-the-art residential aged care facility, but retirement apartments and other amenities that will meet the ever-growing need for local aged care.

 What will happen to the current Wearne Cottesloe Residents?